A Structure Envisioned for Changing Circumstances

 In fall 2019, Maija Rudovska was hosted by the New Orleans-based art program, PARSE NOLA, for a month-long residency.
 This residency was supported through a CEC Artslink Fellowship and overseen by PARSE NOLA director, Amy Mackie.
 Rudovska is an independent curator and researcher who runs Blind Carbon Copy, an arts organization in Riga, Latvia.
 Her practice is shaped by independent curation, research, art criticism, and writing.
 The focus of her work is intermediation and stimulation of relationships and communication between different spaces, contexts, individuals, and institutions in the Baltic-Nordic region.
 While in New Orleans she conducted over 50 studio visits with local artists and developed ties to several artist-run spaces.

-Drawing on her experiences in the city, while also reflecting on the precarity and unpredictability of living with Covid, the immediacy of climate change, and the anxiety produced by political unrest, Rudovska developed ASEFCC to bring together Blind Carbon Copy (Riga, Latvia), PARSE NOLA (New Orleans, Louisiana), Kongsberg kunstforening(Kongsberg, Norway) and Vestfold Arts Center (Tønsberg, Norway).
-These institutions and the people behind them: Amy Mackie, Tina Rigby Hanssen, and Maija Rudovska will engage in various aspects of the project.
+Drawing on her experiences in the city, while also reflecting on the precarity and unpredictability of living with Covid, the immediacy of climate change, and the anxiety produced by political unrest, Rudovska developed ASEFCC to bring together various arts organisations from the US, Latvia and Norway.

 In the context of growing states of uncertainty, Rudovska began her research with several broad inquiries to art workers: “How can we find space for expression and creation in a world of changing circumstances?”
 She notably made this inquiry prior to the pandemic and now it relays an overwhelmingly apt sentiment.
 These issues are not only characteristic for certain places but are a global condition for many people working in the arts.
 Like Riga, New Orleans has few resources for the art world and its workers.
 New Orleans is also a disappearing city, one that is becoming increasingly vulnerable in view of climate change.